syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the Right to Left direction property for Uploadbox control.
+Sets the right-to-left direction property for the Uploadbox control.